deployphp/docs/flow.md

 ### deploy:vendors

 Install composer dependencies.
-You can configure composer options with the `composer_options` option.
+You can configure composer options with the `composer_options` parameter.

 ### deploy:clear_paths

 Deletes dirs specified in `clear_paths`.
-This task can be run with sudo using the `clear_use_sudo` option.
+This task can be run with sudo using the `clear_use_sudo` parameter.

 ### deploy:symlink

-Switch `current` symlink to `release_path`.
+Switch the `current` symlink to `release_path`.
 If target system supports atomic switching for symlinks it will used.

 ### deploy:unlock

-Deletes `.dep/deploy.lock` file.
+Deletes the `.dep/deploy.lock` file.
 You can run this task directly to delete the lock file:

 ~~~sh
 dep deploy:unlock staging